-A practical CSI CSC Exam 1 study plan with 30-day, 60-day, and 90-day tracks aligned to the official weighting, current route note, and exact web practice.
+A practical CSI CSC Exam 1 study plan with 30-day, 60-day, and 90-day tracks aligned to the official weighting, current route note, and matching web practice.

 CSC Exam 1 improves fastest when you train the recognition chain in the right order: